matrixdex/bioreactor-model/README.md

-# Bioreactor-model
+# Bioreactor-model documentation
 Docs for bioreactor-model Python package for bioreactor and biomass growth calculations

 Documentation on [matrixdex.github.io/bioreactor-model](https://matrixdex.github.io/bioreactor-model)

-`dexroot` folder is documentation root, used by [dexweb](https://www.github.com/matrixdex/dexweb) to geenrate HTML documentation website in `docs` folder.
+`dexroot` folder is root directory for bioreactor-model docs.
+It is used by [dexweb](https://www.github.com/matrixdex/dexweb) Python library to generate HTML bioreactor-model documentation website in `docs` folder.